wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Spreadsheet like view of products, customers and orders.
-Search and navigation, limited inline editing for products, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.
+Search and navigation, limited inline editing for products, ability to delete multiple items at once, a quick edit link to WP e-Commerce / WooCommerce editing screen.

 = What do the paid versions give me? =

-Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
+Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ or WooCommerce 1.4+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
 For Customers, you can see total sales for each customer and their last order details.